 70 passengers on luxury Celebrity Cruises voyage to Alaska fall sick with norovirus

-The main symptoms reported by the sick passengers and crew aboard the Celebrity Summit cruise ship were vomiting and diarrhea
+Symptoms reported by passengers and crew aboard the Celebrity Summit cruise ship were vomiting and diarrhea

 Roughly 70 passengers on a Celebrity Cruises vessel contracted norovirus while on a recent trip to Alaska, health officials say.